 Die erheizten Gemüter stille ich mit meiner Diashow "Fanzines machen in Cuba", Zigarren, "Cuba Libre" sowie "Ropa Vieja" für die Überlebenden.

 Meeting with poets and small publishers

 The project is to make a public urban art intervention for the next Art Biennial in La Habana, invited by the italian curator Giacomo Zaza and the Centro de Desarrollo de las Artes Visuales (CDAV).
-This rst travel to Cuba is about gathering knowledge, meeting local artists and writ- ers, looking for possible sites, as much as understanding local production facilities in order to plan the intervention.
-This research trip will be concluded by a public roundtable at the CDAV about the question of art in public space.
+This first travel to Cuba is about gathering knowledge, meeting local artists and writers, looking for possible sites, as much as understanding local production facilities in order to plan the intervention.

 roundtable for the show A Tale as A Tool, by Aurélien Gamboni et Sandrine Teixido

 De la catastrophe du Bumba, aux conditions climatiques extrêmes, en passant par les négligences des politiques urbaines, et la pollution de la baie de Guanabara... les documents sonores collectés par Aurélien Gamboni et Sandrine Teixido dans la région de Niterói (Brésil) témoignent des récits de l'homme face aux changements environnementaux.